Pierup/pier_sdk/sub/README.md

-#Pier JavaScript SDK
+#Pier Checkout

-This SDK is a wrapper of existing and exposed `pier` APIs.
-It supports both AMD and CommonJS modules.

-##List of API
+Pier Checkout is a UI contained widget which can be easily integrated into merchant existing E-Shop pages to facilitate user payment by Pier.

+It must be used with Pier merchant server side SDK.

+##Usage
 TODO

 ##Examples
 TODO